anonymousemoose/diffusion-policies/README.md

 export DPPO_LOG_DIR=/path/to/checkpoint
 ``` -->

-Pre-trained policies used in the paper can be found [here](https://drive.google.com/drive/folders/1ZlFqmhxC4S8Xh1pzZ-fXYzS5-P8sfpiP?usp=drive_link).
+Pre-trained policies used in the DPPO paper can be found [here](https://drive.google.com/drive/folders/1ZlFqmhxC4S8Xh1pzZ-fXYzS5-P8sfpiP?usp=drive_link).
 Fine-tuning script will download the default checkpoint automatically to the logging directory.
  <!-- or you may manually download other ones (different epochs) or use your own pre-trained policy if you like. -->

  <!-- e.g., `${DPPO_LOG_DIR}/gym-pretrain/hopper-medium-v2_pre_diffusion_mlp_ta4_td20/2024-08-26_22-31-03_42/checkpoint/state_0.pt`. -->